StefanTodorov32/train-blaze/README.md

 # train-blaze
 SPA project for SoftUni React course.
+Acceess the app on **https://train-blaze.web.app**

 ## Description
 This is a Spa project that allows users to register/login, create workouts, edit/delete them and see their profile.

 Added also protected guards that permits logged users to create/edit/delete workouts.
 Guests can only view all the workouts and view login/register pages.
 Secondary information is stored in LocalStorage and used in user's profile page.

+The app is deployed on firebase, **the server is not!**

 ## Technologies